Media and Performance

 To gain a place on this media and performance degree, you will have to submit a personal statement and meet our entry requirements when you apply.

-Within your personal statement (up to 500 words) we will want to understand:
+Within your personal statement (up to 4,000 characters) we will want to understand:

-- and why the University of Salford and this media and performance degree is the right choice for your future goals.
+- Why is the University of Salford and this media and performance degree the right choice for your future goals?

 Applicants may be asked to attend an audition workshop and provide an example of their writing.
 If that's the case we will provide all the information you need to prepare.